 50. Fix it yourself

-One of the best frugal money-saving tips that saves us thousands per year is learning how to become our own mechanic, carpenter or plumber
+One of the best frugalย money-saving tipsย that saves us thousands per year is learning how to become our own mechanic, carpenter, and plumber

 Before we hire help to fix something, we YouTube it first or do a quick research online.
 You’ll be surprised to find lots of free how-to videos and articles online to help you fix things at home.